BlueAnon: Propagation and influence

-In October 2024, the Lincoln Project produced a video advertisement promoting the theory that Silicon Valley executives were plotting to replace Trump with JD Vance as president of the United States, should Trump be elected to that office.

-The following month, in the 12 hours after Trump's declared victory in the 2024 U.S. presidential election, posts to X alleging electoral irregularities and questioning the disparity in vote totals between the 2020 and 2024 presidential elections – which Wired associated with BlueAnon theorizing – peaked at 94,000 per hour.
+In October 2024, the Lincoln Project produced a video advertisement promoting the theory that Silicon Valley executives were plotting to replace Trump with Vance as president of the United States, should Trump be elected to that office.
+In November 2024, in the 12 hours after Trump's declared victory in the 2024 U.S. presidential election, posts to X (formerly Twitter) alleging electoral irregularities and questioning the disparity in vote totals between the 2020 and 2024 presidential elections – which Wired associated with BlueAnon theorizing – peaked at 94,000 per hour.
 It included one post by John Pavlovitz that received more than five million views.
 Another post, seen more than 17 million times, alleged Trump "cheated this whole time".
 On Threads, Wayne Madsen posted "I'm beginning to believe our election was massively hacked", while TikTok saw a surge of posts by astrologers alleging election irregularities.